geerlingguy/ansible-role-jenkins/README.md

     jenkins_plugins: []

-Jenkins plugins to be installed automatically during provisioning. (_Note_: This feature is currently undergoing some changes due to the `jenkins-cli` authentication changes in Jenkins 2.0, and may not work as expected.)
+Jenkins plugins to be installed automatically during provisioning.

+    jenkins_plugin_updates_expiration: 86400

+Number of seconds after which a new copy of the update-center.json file is downloaded.
+Set it to 0 if no cache file should be used.

     jenkins_version: "1.644"
     jenkins_pkg_url: "http://www.example.com"